Do you live in another Nordic country and work in Norway for a public sector employer?

 The income may also be taxable in your country of residence and must always be declared in your tax return to that country.
 If the income is taxed both in Norway and in the country where you are a resident the double taxation shall be avoided by the country of residence.

 Cross-border commuters are persons resident in Sweden or Finland in a municipality bordering on Norway who work in a border municipality in Norway.
-Special rules apply to cross-border commuters.
 If you are a cross-border commuter, your income from employment will only be taxable in your country of residence.
-A condition for this is that you stay regularly at least two days a week (spending the night) at your permanent address in Sweden or Finland.
+It is a condition that you stay regularly in your permanent home in Sweden or Finland at least two days a week (spending the night).